typesense/typesense-instantsearch-adapter/README.md

 $ yarn add typesense-instantsearch-adapter
 ```

-Since this is an adapter, it will not install the Instantsearch library automatically for you.
-You need to also install one of the following in your application directly:
+Since this is an adapter, it **will not install** the Instantsearch library automatically for you.
+You need to install one of the following in your application directly:

 - [instantsearch.js](https://github.com/algolia/instantsearch.js)
 - [react-instantsearch](https://github.com/algolia/react-instantsearch)